CiscoTestAutomation/CL-DevNet-2595/workshop.md

 -------------------------------------------------------------------------------------------------------------

-## Let's replay our disaster scenario, but this time using Genie CLI
+## Let's replay our disaster scenario, but this time using pyATS CLI

-### Step 3 - Using Genie CLI - Collect information
+### Step 3 - Using pyATS ClI - Collect information

 [Genie offers command line tools](https://pubhub.devnetcloud.com/media/pyats-packages/docs/genie/cli.html) that allows the user to manage their network whilst leveraging the power of